VirtualBrainLab/StopSignal/README.md

 # Stop Signal
 Simple Arduino sketch that sends a stop signal over serial whenever pin 2 is low.
-For use with the [NP Trajectory Planner Sensapex Link](https://github.com/VirtualBrainLab/nptraj-sensapex-link).
+For use with [Pinpoint (electrophysiology planning tool)](https://github.com/VirtualBrainLab/Pinpoint).

 # Requireemnts
 - Any Arduino which supports [`attachInterrupt`](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) on pin 2 (the specific pin can be edited later if desired)